BedirK/BedirK/README.md

 I’m interested in all operations about "Data Analytics" and looking to collaborate with people always eager to learn and open to development :}

-- Generate reports and perform ad-hoc data analysis using SQL.
+- Data Cleaning and Preprocessing (Preparation)
-- Developing dashboards on PowerBI and Tableau.
+- Generating reports and performing ad-hoc data analysis using SQL,Excel and Google Sheets
-- Data analysis and reporting using Excel and Google Sheets.
+- Developing dashboards on PowerBI and Tableau

 ### 📚 Projects and Studies